Skip to main content

 Why Company Registrations Are a Gold Mine in French Real Estate

 In 2023 alone, France recorded over 1 million new business registrations, a record.
-The real estate sector (identified under NAF codes 68.10Z, 68.20A, 68.20B, and 68.31Z) consistently accounts for tens of thousands of those registrations.
-This includes:
+The real estate sector (NAF codes 68.10Z, 68.20A, 68.20B, and 68.31Z) accounts for tens of thousands of those.
+That includes:

 • Independent estate agents launching their own agence after leaving networks like Orpi, Century 21, or IAD France